Skip to Content

 I have served these lamb shoulder or blade chops with mashed potato and garlic green beans amandine in these pictures.
 Although celeriac mash would work just as well!

-Sticking with the potato vibe though, the richly flavoured red wine and tomato sauce is superb with crispy potatoes.
+Sticking with the potato vibe, though, the richly flavoured red wine and tomato sauce are superb with crispy potatoes.

 It would be wonderful with my simple fried potatoes, roasted Parmentier potatoes or even salty straw potatoes.